Stopping in St. Thomas for just one day? Here’s how to make every hour count.

 Afternoon on the Green

-This annual family fun day typically takes place on the golf course at the University of the Virgin Islands.
+This annual family fun day typically takes place on the golf course at the University of the Virgin Islands in March.
 It raises money for scholarships for local high school students.
 There’s a big cooking competition featuring music, dancing, games and lots of food.
+You’ll also find kids’ activities, from bounce houses and face painting to traditional games and balloon animals.

 International Rolex Cup Regatta

-St. Thomas hosts the second-largest Carnival cultural celebration in the Caribbean.
+St. Thomas hosts one of the largest Carnival cultural celebrations in the Caribbean.
 And, it’s an opportunity to share in the cultural heritage of the Virgin Islands.
 Plenty of Caribbean delicacies and other food at food fairs and food & drink booths.

 Enjoy music, revel in the steel drums, street dancing, parades, fireworks, and many costumes.
 Look for the iconic “Mocko Jumbies,” people dressed in spirit costumes parading around on 20-foot stilts.